Imagine-2-Drive: Leveraging High-Fidelity World Models via Multi-Modal Diffusion Policies: ABLATION STUDIES

 \subsection{\textbf{Context Length analysis}}

-To analyze the effect of POMDP approximation with MDP using the \textit{State Encoder}, Fig. \ref{fig:RewardsVsCL} compares the episodic returns of \notcool using different \textit{context lengths} (CL) for the State Encoder, with $P = 5$ fixed for \textit{VISTA}.
-The performance drops with $CL = 1$, compared to $CL = 3$ and 5.
-This can be attributed to shorter CLs which provide insufficient historical data, limiting the model’s ability to infer the current state in partially observable environments.
-In contrast, longer context lengths $(CL = 3, 5)$ capture more temporal information, improving state estimation and decision-making, and resulting in better performance.
+To evaluate the impact of POMDP approximation using the \textit{State Encoder}, Fig. \ref{fig:RewardsVsCL} compares episodic returns for \notcool across different \textit{context lengths (CL)}, with $P = 5$ fixed for \textit{DiffDreamer}.
+The performance declines at $CL = 1$ due to insufficient historical information, limiting state inference in partially observable environments.
+In contrast, longer context lengths $(CL = 3, 5)$ capture richer temporal information, improving state estimation and decision-making, thereby enhancing performance.